-Alexander Bennett has a busy Fringe with a solo show and a gameshow set in hell.
+Alexander Bennett is a busy man at this year’s Edinburgh Fringe with two shows: a solo effort at Cowgatehead and the almightily bad taste Hell To Play – a gameshow set in hell.

 Hello.
 How are you today?

 Hallo there.
 I’m ok, actually managed to write something today which is useful.

 Are you ready for another month of Edinburgh Fringe action?

 ‘Ready’ is a broad term, but I’m working bloody hard and like what I’ve got so far.
 My main worry is that I have no ‘down time’ between now and the second week of September, so I may pop a brain-gasket.

 At this stage, how closely does your programme blurb match the content of your show?

 My solo show blurb promises an egotist shouting at an audience and begging for their love.
 The Hell To Play blurb promises a bad-taste game show.
 So, pretty close this year as it goes.
 Writing blurbs is a nightmare for comedians.
 We’re being judged on the basis of our cod-PR speak.
 No wonder people pay thousands to have other people do it for them, if only to remove the cringe factor of selling yourself in print.

 What are your tips for getting people to see your show?

 It’s always tricky competing with the hundreds of other shows, I’ve not yet cracked it fully.
 I think a good poster image goes a very long way (chuffed with mine for the solo show this year) but in my experience the thing that really gets people in the door is a one-sentence-pitch concept show that’s a bit original.
 Hell To Play has this quality going for it (‘bad-taste comedy game show set in hell’, that short sentence fully explains to any punter what the show is), and that was the main thing that got audiences in last year (we did well for numbers!)